A roadmap for the House of Himalayas brand to bring Himalayan organic produce to the world

 *A geographical indication (GI) tag

-One approach to highlight HOH’s product uniqueness to an Indian or global market is to make use of its geographical indication (GI) tag.
+One approach to highlight HoH’s product uniqueness to an Indian or global market is to make use of its geographical indication (GI) tag.
 Women on Wings and Minerva created a GI category to inform the products’ authenticity, quality and origin to raise product rarity, preciousness, and high altitude organic quality.

 A GI tag is a sign from the Indian government that products that have a specific geographical origin and possess qualities, characteristics or a reputation that are due to the Himalayas.
 For instance, Darjeeling tea was the first Indian product to get a GI tag in 2003.